Volkswagen says 11 mln cars hit by scandal, probes multiply

 Volkswagen has spent $77 million so far this year on U.S. TV commercials lauding its “clean diesel” cars, out of $164 million budgeted for advertising thus far overall, according to iSpot.tv, a Bellevue, Washington-based company that tracks TV ads.

-Volkswagen has not made a decision on whether or not to pull its ads, a spokeswoman said.
+Volkswagen has not decided whether to pull its ads, a spokeswoman said.

 ‘TOTALLY SCREWED UP’